MicrosoftDocs/intellicode/docs/intellicode-faq.md

 ## Q: What makes “AI-assisted IntelliSense” powered by IntelliCode better than regular IntelliSense?

 With IntelliCode, the completion list suggests the most likely correct API for a developer to use, rather than presenting a simple alphabetical list of members.
-It uses the developer's current code context, and patterns based on thousands of high quality, open-source projects on GitHub each with over 100 stars, to provide this dynamic list.
+It uses the developer's current code context, and patterns based on thousands of high quality, open-source projects on GitHub each with high star ratings, to provide this dynamic list.
 The results form a model that predicts the most likely and most relevant API calls.

 ## Q: How good are the IntelliCode completion suggestions?